romarcg/thymio_course_skeleton/how_to_thymio/README.md

 > Use the lego marks on top of the base as a guide.

-3. Connect the usb-to-mini-usb wire from the main computer to the base:
+3. Connect the usb-to-micro-usb wire from the main computer to the base:

 ![Connect to wire base](mount2.png)